Navy Federal International Wire Transfer: Fees, Rates and Transfer Time 2023

 Navy Federal was founded in 1933 to meet the needs of members of the military, veterans, DoD employees and their families.
-These days, Navy Federal is one of the biggest credit unions in the US with 10 million member-owners, and offers a broad range of services to individuals and business owners.
+These days, Navy Federal is one of the biggest credit unions in the US, and offers a broad range of services to individuals and business owners.

 You can make international payments with Navy Federal – but it may not be the fastest or cheapest way to get your money where it needs to go.

 This full review covers everything you need to know about Navy Federal international transfers, and also introduces some alternatives, such as Wise or WorldRemit to consider which may be less expensive and more convenient to use.